 A Practical Look At Demand Forecasting

 Any demand forecasting method considers several factors, from historical demand to the continuously evolving influence of the weather.
 Demand forecasting offers utilities the opportunity to parse these variables to their advantage.
 Suppose a program manager wants to dig a little deeper and look at how the demand might play out on a smaller scale.
-The right load forecasting technology will help illustrate how will energy usage changes throughout the day as temperatures rise and fall.
+The right load forecasting technology helps illustrate how will energy usage changes throughout the day as temperatures rise and fall.

 For example, suppose the weather forecast predicts tomorrow will be cold and rainy.
 In that case, your load forecasting model may account for increased power usage as people heat their homes and businesses.
 Likewise, that data confirms for program managers that the use of renewable DER assets via virtual power plants or other demand flexibility programs isn’t viable to strengthen grid resilience if needed, leaving any demand needs left to energy markets.